Posted on

 Ceramic Non-Stick: Stovetop Ease, Oven Cautions

-Ceramic pans are versatile for stovetop use but have limitations in the oven.
-While these coatings safely tolerate higher temperatures than Teflon, they degrade with prolonged heat exposure, harming non-stick performance.
+Ceramic pans are excellent for gentle stovetop cooking but have limitations in the oven and aren’t rated for flaming heat.
+While these coatings tolerate higher temperatures than Teflon, exceeding a ceramic pan’s heat limit can damage the coating and ruin non-stick performance.

 Aluminum-based ceramic pans also warp more easily than stainless steel.
 Lastly, only ceramic pans with magnetic bases work on induction stoves, like some GreenPan models.